Jubatian/rrpge-spec/specs/vid_arch.rst

 / line size).
 The Clear controls register defines which cells may be cleared, and which may be preserved in this range.

-Up to 9600 cells may be written in the clearing process (that is using 48 lines, 200 cycles each line).
-If by the Clear controls register more cells would be necessary to be cleared, the clearing process terminates when 9600 cells are cleared (this means on the largest display list in 400 line graphics modes up to 24 cells may be cleared each line).
+By the above up to 12800 cells may be written in the clearing process, requiring 70 lines if 184 cycles are given to the clearing process each line.
+This produces the 71 line minimum requirement for the VBlank interval.

 Using the Clear controls it is possible to preserve parts of a Display list, such as a constant background pattern.